eddmann/eddmann.github.io/_posts/2016/2016-02-04-arrow-functions-lexical-this-scoping-in-javascript.md

 // 1, 2, 3, 4, 5
 ```

-With the introduction of Arrow functions, the `this` value is instead captured based on the enclosing context, resulting in more readable code.
+With the introduction of Arrow Functions, the `this` value is instead captured based on the enclosing context, resulting in more readable code.

 ```js
 function Counter() {